 Symptoms

-The problem can be caused by a myriad of things; however, the most common involve the functionality of rsyslog.
+The problem can be caused by a myriad of things; however, the most common involves the functionality of rsyslog.

 Workaround